arijitparia2002/chatgpt-question-answer/README.md

 # ChatGPT Question-Answer Generator

-A simple Python script that uses the OpenAI GPT-3.5 model to answer questions provided in a JSON file and updates a CSV file with the questions and their corresponding answers.
+A simple Python script that uses the OpenAI GPT model to answer questions provided in a JSON file and updates a CSV file with the questions and their corresponding answers.

 ## Installation